 Learn more about the importance of follow-up care.

 Watching for recurrence or second cancer

-People who develop NSCLC are at higher risk for developing a second lung cancer.
-Your doctor will recommend scans to monitor for a recurrence, so any new cancer can be found as early as possible.
+People who develop NSCLC are also at higher risk for developing a second lung cancer.
+Your doctor will recommend having future scans to watch for both a recurrence and any new lung cancer.

 Managing long-term and late side effects

 Most people expect to experience side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 Other side effects called late effects may develop months or even years afterwards.
 Long-term and late effects can include both physical and emotional changes.